roowilliams/shipping-batcher/README.md

 # shipping-batcher

 Built for a specific use case of fulfilling shipments of pre-ordered zines.
-This script takes a CSV of orders, purchases shipping using easypost.com at the lowest rate (Media Mail in my case) and generates a PDF of 4x6 pre-paid shipping labels for printing.
+This script (WILL) take a CSV of orders, purchases shipping using easypost.com at the lowest rate (Media Mail in my case) and generates a PDF of 4x6 pre-paid shipping labels for printing.

 ## Installation